 The cut-and-normalize method has several potential downsides.
 The first is that by not including the maximum possible number of points, we have increased the variance of the estimator.
 The second is that for points in the interior, the cut-and-normalize method may eliminate the symmetry of the region of integration, leading to increased bias for interior points.
-However, as long as the estimate of $b_x$ is larger than h for points that are far from the boundary, the effect of cutting the domain outside of h will be negligible (see Lemma 1 for details).
-In our empirical investigations, we have found that the error introduced by the cut-and-normalize method is very small compared to the error of using an incorrect estimate of $b_x$ in $m_0^{\partial}(x)$ .
-In Figure 3 we apply the cut-and-normalize method to Example 3.3 and show that for interior points, the method produces results that are comparable to the standard KDE.
-This should be compared with Figure 2 which simply renormalizes using the estimated distance to the boundary without cutting, and does not match the standard KDE for interior points.
+However, as long as the estimate of b_x is larger than h for points that are far from the boundary, the effect of cutting the

-Figure 3: Comparison of the boundary correction, cut-and-normalize method, and higher order cut-and-normalize method on the disk of Example 3.3.
-Left: Average value of each density estimation method as a function of radius after repeating the experiment of Example 3.3 ICh,N to times with independent data sets which shows the bias (variance error is averaged out).
+Fig. 3.
+Comparison of the boundary correction, cut-and-normalize method, and higher order cut-and-normalize method on the disk of Example 3.3.
+Left: Average value of each density estimation method as a function of radius after repeating the experiment of Example 3.3 10 times with independent data sets which shows the bias (variance error is averaged out).
 Notice that the higher order cut-and-normalize method $f{h,N}^{c,2}$ has similar bias on the boundary and the interior, which is order $h^2 = 0.04$ in each case.
-Right: A single realization of the experiment in Example 3.3 showing the true density and all three density estimates (note that the color scale is different than in Figure 2 to better show the differences in these estimates).
+Right: A single realization of the experiment in Example 3.3 showing the true density and all three density estimates (note that the color scale is different than in Fig. 2 to better show the differences in these estimates).
+(For interpretation of the references to color in this figure legend, the reader is referred to the web version of this article.)